ODAWARA ART FOUNDATION

 Sugimoto Bunraku Sonezaki Shinju: The Love Suicides at Sonezaki

-Venue: Setagaya Public Theatre, Tokyo / Festival Hall, Osaka
+Venues: Setagaya Public Theatre, Tokyo / Festival Hall, Osaka

-Sambaso by Mansaku Nomura/Mansai Nomura/Hiroshi Sugimoto
+Sambaso by Mansaku Nomura + Mansai Nomura + Hiroshi Sugimoto

 Presented as part of Singapore International Festival of Arts